 We worked in partnership with SuPERU to develop a set of Aotearoa-specific Evaluation Standards.
 The Standards provide guidance on what should occur at each stage of a quality evaluation process.

 The Standards help to promote good practice for evaluation, and to assist policy and programme development and delivery.

 Underpinning these Standards is our core value – evaluation with integrity.
 What we mean by this, is that when we work, we consider the following four principles:

 - responsive methodologies and trustworthy results

-The standards apply to commissioners of evaluation, evaluators conducting evaluation, participants within evaluations and users of evaluation.
+The Standards apply to commissioners evaluators, participants and users of evaluation.

 The ANZEA evaluation competencies were developed over a two year period, and the final set of competencies was endorsed by the Board in 2011.

 The ANZEA competencies are distinct, applying specifically to Aotearoa New Zealand.